Edit Blog Post

 We quickly learned there are two traffic laws:

 1) I got here first, and

 And by the way: Rule number two always wins.

-There are no traffic lights, no apparent rules of the road, and to make matters even more challenging, either city or national government officials decided it was time for action and ordered the streets widened.
+no traffic lights, no apparent rules of the road, and to make matters even more challenging, either city or national government officials decided it was time for action and ordered the streets widened.
 At this juncture, the work has begun and you have to seriously question the wisdom of a decision in which they simply came in and started ripping up so many sidewalks next to the roads in preparation for the project.
 Not just a section, mind you, but seemingly everywhere!
 Now there are no sidewalks on the roads under construction, which means even more people are in the filthy streets.
 They have taken people's property from them and torn down all buildings that were in the way of where they wanted to enlarge the road.
 Eminent domain is not a plausible theory here.

 David, the American ex-pat tells us that Kathmandu was in much better shape ten years ago.
 Others reading this may agree, but the city is growing rapidly and suffering as a result.

 The challenges of making life better for a city of about a million people, most of whom don’t make a living wage, is daunting to say the least.
 Kathmandu has its